coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/02.business-maps/item.md

 ### How to add a Business Mapping Type Generator

-Each Business Map record has an action link named “Generate Map”.
+Each Business Map record has an action link named "Generate Map".
 This link opens a window with a specific editor for each type of map which will help us construct the map in a more or less graphical way.

 coreBOS gives the programmer of the map the necessary infrastructure to simply implement the editor and not have to worry about the details.